Meet the artists of United Disabilities Services' 'The Artist Within' exhibit

 JONATHAN WHITLOCK

 Jonathan Whitlock has been an artist since he was sketching dinosaurs in the second grade.
 He moved on to oil painting in high school and majored in studio arts in Southern Virginia University.
-When a car accident resulted in a traumatic brain injury more than 20 years ago, Whitlock had to relearn how to paint with his left hand instead of his right.
+When a car accident resulted in a traumatic brain injury more than 20 years ago, Whitlock had to relearn how to paint with his non-dominant hand.

 Following the accident, Whitlock’s style changed from an abstract, cubist approach to an impressionist, but realistic style.
 A 2019 exhibition at Gallery One in Lancaster showcased work that Whitlock created before and after the accident – sometimes on the same canvas.